On volumes of hyperbolic right-angled polyhedra: Proof of Theorem

 Let $P'$ be a polyhedron obtained by gluing $P$ with its image under reflection in the plane passing through the face $f_1$.
 Then $P'$ has $V' = 2V - 2k_1$ vertices.
 Denote by $f_2'$ a $(2k_2 - 4)$-gonal face of $P'$ containing $f_2$, by $f_3'$ a $(2k_3 - 4)$-gonal face of $P'$ containing $f_3$, and by $f_4'$ a $(2k_4 - 4)$-gonal face of $P'$ containing $f_4$.

 Recall the following volume bound from~\cite{EV20-2}.

-\begin{lemma}[{\cite[Corollary~3.2]{EV20-2}}] Let $P$ be a compact right-angled hyperbolic $3$-polyhedron with $V$ vertices.
+\begin{lemma}[{\cite[Corollary~3.2]{EV20-2}}] Let $P$ be a compact right-angled hyperbolic $3$-polyhed\-ron with $V$ vertices.
 Let $f_1$, $f_2$, and $f_3$ be three faces of $P$ such that $f_2$ is adjacent to both $f_1$ and $f_3$, and $f_i$ is $k_i$-gonal for $i = 1, 2, 3$.
 Then the following formula holds:

 \end{lemma}

 Applying Lemma~\ref{lemma:compact:faces-size-vol-estimation} to the polyhedron $P'$ we get

 whence